^

 • Neuromyotonia.

-• Post-training weakness and pain.
+• Post-workout weakness and pain.

 Schematic pathogenetic development of weakness and pain in muscle tissue:

-1. Muscular pathologies:
+1. Muscle pathologies:

 • Infectious myositis – bacterial, protozoal, nematode, cystoid, viral, granulomatous myositis).

-• Intoxicant myopathies are medicinal, toxic myopathies.
+• Toxic myopathies are drug-induced, toxic myopathies.

 1. Neurogenic pathologies:

-• ALS - lateral myotrophic sclerosis.
+• ALS – myotrophic lateral sclerosis.

 • Spinal amyotrophy.

-• Spinobulbar muscle atrophy.
+• Spinobulbar muscular atrophy.

-• Peroneal amyotrophy of Charcot-Marie-Toot.
+• Peroneal amyotrophy of Charcot-Marie-Tooth.

 • Radiculopathy, including diabetic.

-• Shoulder flexion.
+• Shoulder plexopathy.

 • Myasthenia gravis.

-• Lambert-Eaton Syndrome.
+• Lambert-Eaton syndrome.

 • Rhabdomyolysis.